vitordeatorreao/kubids/README.md

 # Kubids

 A Kubid, pronounced `ˈkjuːbɪd`, is a 64-bit number intended to be used as an ID in distributed systems.
 It is safe to be disclosed to humans, and under certain constraints, can be unique and ever increasing.

 As they are small, Kubids work great as Primary Keys for your relational database.
 Also, because they are hard to guess you can disclose them to end users.
-You won't run out of Kubids until the year 2161.
+Using the first second of 2022 as an epoch, you won't run out of Kubids until the year 2161.

 ## What does a Kubid look like?

-Here's an example of a Kubid, which encoded in base64 looks like:
+Here's an example of a Kubid, `25616220949965802`, which encoded in base64 is:
 `AFsB0TY16+o=`.
 Let's see what each bit represent in the illustration below:

 ```